Adige-Calculations/OpenFOAM-handbook/src/18_windows-practices/WSL.md

-# Windows Subsystem for Linux
+# Windows Subsystem for GNU-Linux

 OpenFoam<sup>®</sup> can run on version 2 of WSL few installation notes,